charly/jail/README.md

     rails console
     > Jail::Github.find("name", "repo").install

-But it need to exist in the yaml file !!!
+But it must exist in the yaml file !!!

 ## Contribute